UedaTakeyuki/autostart2/README.md

 The time server returns to the client the current time.
 To stop ```cl```, cntl + c.

+### 2. Call autostart on the path where the service is made from.

 ## For what application?
 This is for application: